 More than three quarters of the Scilly Isles’s population live on St Mary’s.
 It’s the largest of the islands, and also home to the majority of facilities – including Scilly’s airport, supermarket, secondary school, police station and hospital, along with both of its football teams.

-It’s also home to the islands’s only museum, which has a hotchpotch of exhibits exploring local history, from prehistoric tools to shipwrecked cannons, sailors’s pipes and a small display relating to Edward Heath, the former British Prime Minister, who had a lifelong love-affair with the islands.
+It’s also home to the islands’s only museum, which has a hotchpotch of exhibits exploring local history, from prehistoric tools to shipwrecked cannons, sailors’s pipes and a small display relating to Harold Wilson, the former British Prime Minister, who had a lifelong love-affair with the islands.

 Most islanders live in or around the main settlement of Hugh Town, set along a narrow sandy isthmus, and overlooked by an imposing fort, the Garrison.
 Built during the 16th century, the star-shaped fort at its centre is now an upmarket hotel, the Star Castle.
 Hugh Town also boasts one of Scilly’s oldest pubs – the Mermaid Inn, an old haunt for smugglers and sailors, and now the island’s liveliest nightspot.

 Day-trippers rarely explore much beyond Hugh Town, but St Mary’s has many other fascinating sights.
 A prehistoric settlement can be found on Halangy Down, where you can walk through the streets of a Neolithic village and duck inside the spooky burial chamber known as Bant’s Carn.
 The island also has its own tiny vineyard, Holy Vale Wines, which produced its first vintage in 2014.
 Of course, there are also plenty of lovely beaches – including Pelistry Bay, a secluded patch of sand situated far from the summer crowds on the island’s remote east side.